kekskurse/pi/Readme.md

 # Roles

+## Common
+Make some Basic changes to the pi.
+Install the following commands:

+* vim
+* zsh (with grml config)

 ## MQTT - mosquito
 The Role install Mosquitto as MQTT-Server.
 It is onlz avalible via SSL with a Letsencrypt SSL-Cert based on the Domain (and mail) varieable.